-- 1. All reagents of this kit are strictly intended for in vitro use only.
-In the United States, this kit is intended for Research Use Only. - Do not interchange kit components from different lots.
-2. - Components containing human serum were tested and found negative for HBsAg, HCV, HIV1 and HIV2 by FDA 3. approved methods.
-No test can guarantee the absence of HBsAg, HCV, HIV1 and HIV2, and so all human serum based reagents in this kit must be handled as though capable of transmitting infection. - 4.
+- 1. All reagents of this kit are strictly intended for in vitro use only. - 2.
+Do not interchange kit components from different lots. - 3.
+Components containing human serum were tested and found negative for HBsAg, HCV, HIV1 and HIV2 by FDA approved methods.
+No test can guarantee the absence of HBsAg, HCV, HIV1 or HIV2, and so all human serum based reagents in this kit must be handled as though capable of transmitting infection. - 4.
 Avoid contact with the TMB (3,3',5,5'-Tetramethyl-benzidine).
 If TMB comes into contact with skin, wash thoroughly with water and soap. - 5.
 Avoid contact with the Stop Solution which is acid.
-If it comes into contact with skin, wash thoroughly with water and seek medical attention.

-- 6. Some kit components (i.e. Controls, Sample buffer and Buffered Wash Solution) contain Sodium Azide as preservative.
+If it comes into contact with skin, wash thoroughly with water and seek medical attention. - 6.
+Some kit components (i.e. Controls, Sample buffer and Buffered Wash Solution) contain Sodium Azide as preservative.
 Sodium Azide (NaN3) is highly toxic and reactive in pure form.
-At the product concentrations (0,09%), though not hazardous.
-Despite the classification as non-hazardous, we strongly recommend using prudent laboratory practices (see 8., 9., 10.). - 7.
-Some kit components contain Proclin 300 as preservative.
-When disposing reagents containing Proclin 300, flush drains with copious amounts of water to dilute the components below active levels. - 8.
-Wear disposable gloves while handling specimens or kit reagents and wash hands thoroughly afterwards. - 9.
+At the product concentrations (0.09%), though not hazardous.
+Despite the classification as non-hazardous, we strongly recommend using prudent laboratory practices (see 8., 9., 10.).

+- Some kit components contain Proclin 300 as preservative.
+When disposing reagents containing Proclin 300, flush 7. drains with copious amounts of water to dilute the components below active levels. - Wear disposable gloves while handling specimens or kit reagents and wash hands thoroughly afterwards.
+8. - 9.
 Do not pipette by mouth. - 10.
 Do not eat, drink, smoke or apply makeup in areas where specimens or kit reagents are handled. - 11.
 Avoid contact between the buffered Peroxide Solution and easily oxidized materials; extreme temperature may initiate spontaneous combustion.